Managing MySQL/MariaDB Databases with phpMyAdmin in ServBay

 VARCHAR(255)

-). - Default: Set a default value (optional).
+) - Default: Set default value (optional)

 id

-- Name: Field name (e.g.
+- Name: Field name (e.g.,

 Inserting Data

-Add new records to your table.
+Add new records to a table.

 Querying and Browsing Data

-View existing data in your tables or run custom queries.
+View existing data or run custom queries.

 SELECT * FROM users WHERE username = 'servbay-demo';